Following recent government announcements, the American Air Museum is currently closed to the public. For more information please see our FAQs

 American Air Museum in Britain Charity

-The American Air Museum in Britain is a registered tax-exempt nonprofit organization in the United States.
+The American Air Museum in Britain is a registered tax-exempt nonprofit organisation in the United States.
 It supports the conservation and research work of the museum located in the UK, and this website.

 Lend your support by making a donation today